Wilfred Hamilton-Shimmen: Biography

 Shimmen wrote a poem, The Reef, which was published by Illustrated Weekly of India on 7 June 1959) and Merdeka Bridge (which was published in The Seed in 1961 - a publication of the Malaysian Sociological Research Institute).

+After leaving Singapore for London in 1980, Shimmen returned to Singapore to research for his book.

 In 1994, Shimmen published a novel, Seasons of Darkness, which is about the experiences of a Eurasian living in Singapore which are mostly based on his own experiences.

 Shimmen owns a public relations company, of which he is executive director, in Singapore.